SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020/README-EE.md

 ## Week 7

-* **Review the protocol specification.
-We will look at your proposals, identify issues and walk you through our specification.** As mentioned during the last lecture, be ready to write a protocol spec in an upcoming evaluation (test and/or exam).
+* ~~**Review the protocol specification.
+We will look at your proposals, identify issues and walk you through our specification.** As mentioned during the last lecture, be ready to write a protocol spec in an upcoming evaluation (test and/or exam).~~
+* Watch and [study the video](https://www.youtube.com/watch?v=95GwsyiSMXI&list=PLfKkysTy70QaSEH6AqwIzVqHJKId73sqR&index=2&t=1s) describing the solution to the **CALC protocol**.
 * **Focus on Docker introduction**.
 Here our goal is to understand what Docker is and why it is a useful technology that we must all master.
-* We will **use videos to share knowledge and lab procedures** do get familiar with the basics (installation, creation of images with `docker build` and launching of containers with `docker run`).
+* We will **use [videos](https://www.youtube.com/playlist?list=PLfKkysTy70QbseGZcVbpTXhas2xrXKk61) to share knowledge and lab procedures** do get familiar with the basics (installation, creation of images with `docker build` and launching of containers with `docker run`).
 * This **introduction is critical for the follow-up weeks**.
-* **The teaching team will reach out to you during the normal RES lecture and lab sessions to see how you are progressing and help you.**

 ## Week 8: Written test (April 9th)

-* **We maintain the evaluation as scheduled**.
+* ~~**We maintain the evaluation as scheduled**.
 We still need to figure out the logistics, but everyone must be available on Teams on April 3rd, at 10:25 sharp.
-If for some reason you are unavailable at this time, please reach out to me BEFORE the time.
+If for some reason you are unavailable at this time, please reach out to me BEFORE the time.~~
-* **It will cover everything until TCP programming and the Docker introduction.**
+* ~~**It will cover everything until TCP programming and the Docker introduction.**~~
-* During the evaluation, you will very likely have to create and run Docker containers, based on the short procedures presented before.
+* ~~During the evaluation, you will very likely have to create and run Docker containers, based on the short procedures presented before.~~

 ## Week 8': (Easter Break)

+* **Catch up on TCP programming, protocol design and Docker.
+Get ready for test.**
 * Read the 2 chapters on [HTTP protocol](https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020/blob/master/lectures/04-Lecture4-HTTP.md) and [Web Infrastructures](https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020/blob/master/lectures/05-Lecture5-WebInfrastructure.md), to get ready for the lab.
 * During the break, please read these chapters to be ready to start the big "web infra" lab the following week.

 ## Week 9

+* **THE FIRST WRITTEN TEST IS RESCHEDULED HERE.**
 * **We start to present the HTTP protocol**, so that you can get started with the HTTP infrastructure (long) lab.
 We are preparing videos to present this material.
 * In this lab, we will use Docker to create a complete web infrastructure with a reverse proxy and several HTTP servers.
 * **We start working on the HTTP infrastructure lab**.
 We already have a series of 12 webcasts (~6 hours) that guide you through the process, so we are in good shape.